kaz-utashiro/greple/README.md

 ## LINE ACROSS MATCH

-**greple** search the pattern across the line boundaries.
+**greple** search a given pattern across line boundaries.
 This is especially useful to handle Asian multi-byte text, more specifically Japanese.
 Japanese text can be separated by newline almost any place in the text.
-So the search pattern may spread out on multiple lines.
+So the search pattern may spread out onto multiple lines.

 As for ascii word list, space character in the pattern matches any kind of space including newline.
 Next example will search the word